 Cold Steel, a California based knife maker, was formed in 1980 and offers a wide variety of good knives, machetes, and martial arts equipment at reasonable prices.
 Cold Steel also has bi-annual factory second sales on their products.

-The Recon 1 is a tactically designed knife that has a AUS-8A Teflon coated blade to prevent glare, reduce friction, and look tough.
+The Recon 1 is a tactically designed knife that has an AUS-8A Teflon coated blade to prevent glare, reduce friction, and look tough.
 The blade has a clip point which makes it great for stabbing.
-AUS-8A is a high quality Japanese steel that is much better than other steels in this price range.
-The 4 inch long blade gives you plenty of room for slicing, dicing, and all other cutting needs.
+AUS-8A is a high-quality Japanese steel that is much better than other steels in this price range.
+The 4-inch long blade gives you plenty of room for slicing, dicing, and all other cutting needs.
 The knife has a thumb stub that opens the blade with ease.
 The stud is adjustable.

 The handle lacks a steel liner but, given that it is made of G-10, the handle is not flimsy and compliments the lock very well.
 The G-10 handle is very sticky.